Chadius/creatingsymmetry/docs/pattern_rosette.md

 [(link to formula)](../example/rosettes/rainbow_stripe_rosette_2.yml)

 ### Rosette border
-Zooming out will give a smaller ring, but it will also show you how far the pattern can go.
-At a certain point the formula pushes everything into infinity or undefined values.
+Zooming out will show you how the extent of the pattern.

 In this example, you can see 4 purple smudges on the extremities.
 You can also see 8 spikes and 8 gaps.
 Because the color space focuses on the blue stripe of the original image, most of this rosette is blue.